 Don’t forget, Kanpai offers weather information for many cities in Japan, with ten-day forecasts.

 When to go: the ideal time

 It is of course impossible to determine the absolutely ideal season in which to travel, as each time of year has different landscapes and benefits to offer.

-To help you make your selection, the following paragraphs will give you some pointers, with specific details about each season in Japan to help you make your choice.
+To help you make your selection, the following paragraphs will give you some pointers, with specific details about each month in Japan to guide your choice.

 Springtime in Japan is the sakura or cherry blossom season which comes into flower throughout Japan from late March to mid-April.
 Its sublime colour may vary from white to pink.
 The Japanese take the cherry blossom seriously and its flowering is a hotly debated topic which is monitored carefully.